asyncapi/generator/README.md

 # Generator Filters

-This is a library with [generator](https://github.com/asyncapi/generator/) filters that are used in more than one template.
-Use these filters to not double your work.
+This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
+These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add then to  dependencies seprately.

 This library consists of:

 - Custom filters.
-Check out [API docs](docs/api.md) for complete list
+Check out [API docs](apps/generator/docs/api.md) for complete list
 - Lodash-powered filters.
 For the list of all available filters check [official docs](https://lodash.com/docs/)

 ## Contributing